 DADs enhance the safety and quality of life of people with Type 1 diabetes who don’t sense the symptoms of a low blood sugar event.

-Unlike monitors, a Diabetes Alert Dog’s ”batteries won’t wear out.”
+Unlike monitors, a Diabetes Alert Dog’s “batteries won’t wear out.”
 DADs are “on duty” all the time and are bred for this life mission.
-Our dogs are trained to alert you BEFORE a dangerous change in blood sugar occurs.
+Properly trained DADs alert you BEFORE a dangerous change in blood sugar occurs.

 These dogs will persist in alerting a person until they wake up and take corrective action or until they get the help they need.
 Many people can sleep through a monitor’s beeps and alarms, especially as they become accustomed to a particular digital tone (much like sleeping through an alarm clock).
 It is much harder to sleep through the physical nudges and urging that our DADs are trained to do.